zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

     ![](images/welcome_admin_link01.png)

-8. On the `Session Details` screen, you will see how the application is connected to the database<br>
-This information is taken from the `userenv` namespace by executing the `SYS_CONTEXT` function
+8. On the `Session Details` screen, you will see how the application is connected to the database This information is taken from the `userenv` namespace by executing the `SYS_CONTEXT` function

     ![](images/direct_ip_address.png)

-9. Now, we are going to migrate the Glassfish Application to proxy through the Database Firewall and repeat the above steps<br>
-First, run the script to migrate connection string to the Database Firewall.
+9. Now, we are going to migrate the Glassfish Application to proxy through the Database Firewall and repeat the above steps First, run the script to migrate connection string to the Database Firewall.

       ````
       <copy>./02_start_FW_glassfish.sh</copy>
       ````

-10. Next, verify the application functions as expected<br>
-Login to `My Hr Application` as `hradmin` with the `Oracle123` password
+10. Next, verify the application functions as expected Login to `My Hr Application` as `hradmin` with the `Oracle123` password

 11. Click the `Search Employees` link